 II.A.3.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: II.A.3.a).(1).(a) completion of an adult reconstructive orthopaedic surgery fellowship; (Core) II.A.3.a).(1).(b) at least three years of clinical practice experience in adult reconstructive orthopaedic surgery; (Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME- or AOA-accredited orthopaedic surgery residency or an adult reconstructive orthopaedic surgery fellowship program; and, (Core) II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows (Core)

+II.A.3.b)

+must include current certification in the specialty by the American Board of Orthopaedic Surgery or by the American Osteopathic Board of Orthopaedic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

+II.A.3.b).(1)

+All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
+(Core)

-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine, Family Medicine, Internal Medicine, Pediatrics, or Physical Medicine and Rehabilitation or by the American Osteopathic Board of Emergency Medicine, Family Physicians, Internal Medicine, Neuromusculoskeletal Medicine, Pediatrics, or Physical Medicine and Rehabilitation, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.3.c) must demonstrate devotion of at least 10 hours per week, on average, of his or her professional effort to administering the program, and teaching and supervising the sports medicine fellows. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)